mboehmerm/LVGL-Touch-Display-USB-Mouse/README.md

 # Library files ESP32-USB-Soft-Host

 Some files of ESP32-USB-Soft-Host are slightly modified for minimal output of messages in the serial monitor, if "DEBUG_ALL" is defined.

+The library files i used are recognized by VSCode/PlatformIO as "ESP32-USB-Soft-Host @ 0.1.4"

 # My working HID devices